dysemjay/dys-server-guide/guide.md

 2. Divide this by the number of slots.
    625000 / 16 = ~39062 bytes

 So we have calculated the maximum bandwidth per connection to be 39062 bytes.
 This a value we can set sv_maxrate to.
-It might be preferable to estimate below the precise number, given that the ISP may not gaurantee consistent bandwidth.
+It might be preferable to estimate below the precise number, given that the ISP may not guarantee consistent bandwidth.

 Firewall Hardening Tips